 Lucha libre is widely recognized as a sport-spectacle—carefully choreographed to a certain degree.
 Yet this very control does not prevent matches from unraveling unexpectedly.
 Spectators are fully aware that the action follows a script; however, when blood suddenly appears during a bout, the audience’s perception shifts dramatically.
 The staged performance becomes visceral and immediate.
 Blood functions as a powerful emotional catalyst, collapsing the distance between fiction and reality, and stands as one of wrestling’s most morbid yet compelling attractions.

-It is worth noting that Mexico is one of the countries with the largest and most passionate wrestling fan bases in the world—a fact that aligns, perhaps uncomfortably, with the nation’s long and violent history.
+It is worth noting that Mexico is one of the countries with the largest and most passionate wrestling fan bases in the world—a fact that aligns, perhaps uncomfortably, with the nation’s violent history.
 From the human sacrifices practiced by the Aztecs, to the Mexican Revolution—which claimed the lives of more than two million people—and continuing into the contemporary war against drug trafficking, violence and bloodshed appear recurrently across different periods of Mexican history.

 Historians have documented that, each year, thousands of individuals were sacrificed by the Aztecs, who believed that human blood was essential to sustaining cosmic balance and appeasing the gods.
 Less widely known, however, are other blood-centered rituals practiced within the Aztec Empire, such as the Flower Wars, or Xochiyaoyotl.
 These were ritualized battles to the death involving captured warriors from rival city-states.
 Like human sacrifice, Xochiyaoyotl functioned as a macabre ceremonial practice in which violence and bloodshed were not only accepted but exalted.